-The item bank for science was calibrated concurrently using all the items administered in any of the states that collaborate with AIR on their new science assessments.
+The Share Science Assessment Item Bank was calibrated concurrently using all the items administered in any of the states that collaborate with CAI on their new science assessments.
 In the calibration, each state was treated as a population of students or group.
 Overall group differences were taken into account by allowing a group-specific distribution of the overall proficiency variable θ .
-Specifically, for every student j belonging to group k, k = 1, ..., K, a normal distribution was assumed, where μ_k and σ_k^2 are the mean and variance of a normal distribution.
-The mean of the reference distribution (k = 1) was set to 1 to identify the model.
-For each of the nuisance variables u_g , a common variance parameter across groups was assumed, and the means were set to 0 in order to identify the model,
+Specifically, for every student j belonging to group k, k = 1, ..., K, a normal distribution was assumed.

-$$\theta_i \sim N(\mu_k, \sigma_k^2),$$
+$$\theta_j \sim N(\mu_k, \sigma_k^2),$$